hay-0le/Auxium/README.md

  -->

 ## Summary ##
-  > Auxium is an application where the user can build and share playlists with songs that come from either Spotify or YouTube.
+  > Auxium is an application where users can build and share playlists with songs that come from either Spotify or YouTube.

 ## Problem ##
   > My friends and I share a lot of music amongst outselves, often coming from different music sharing platforms.
-While doing this, I discovered there were times where one song could be found on one platform, but not on the one I used.
-This turned into me having 4 separate accounts to find music.
+While doing this, I discovered there were times where one song could be found on one platform, but not another.
+This turned into me having 4 separate accounts to find and share music.
 So the objective of this application was to allow the user to gather their favorite songs in one place, no matter its source.

 ## Customer Quote ##
   > "This application saved my life!" -Future customer, probably